ucdavisdatalab/workshop-projections/README.md

 How do you fix it?
 First you figure out what the CRS should be, then you run one of the lines above with the correct CRS definition to fix the file.

 ## Tranforming / Reprojecting Vector Data
-We need to get all our data into the same projection so it will plot together on one map and do any kind of spatial process on the data.
+We need to get all our data into the same projection so it will plot together on one map before we can do any kind of spatial process on the data.

-assign the PROJ.4 string from the other files to a variable:
+Assign the PROJ.4 string from the other files to a variable:

 ```
 newcrs<-crs(ws.polygons)
 ```

-use the variable with the PROJ.4 string in spTranform()
+use the variable containing the CRS we want to use with the PROJ.4 string in spTranform()

 ```
 ws.streams<-spTransform(ws.streams, newcrs)